AniketSanghi/Gakusei_kensaku/README.md

 		chmod 755 DataScrap.sh
 		chmod 755 StudentSearch.sh

 - Run the DataScrap.sh file: this will create the Database.txt file with the complete database.
 This is also avalible in my repository so you don't actually need to run this.
+Can't see?
+You gotta Time Travel!
+If you know what I mean :P

 		./DataScrap.sh
 - Run your Student Search